MIT123ComputerScience/computer-science-2/README.md

-            hello,my name is jerry.I love Computer Science,math,and regular scienceI want to be a NASA Software engineer when i grow up if there is one.I am chinese american,and I love noodles.
+            hello,my name is jerry.I love Computer Science,math,and regular science.I want to be a NASA Software engineer when i grow up if there is one.I am chinese american,and I love noodles.